TEN MORE | a short film by Brad Riddell

 SPECS: Color, 11:20, Red Epic Dragon 6K, 2:35.
 ProRes, H264, and DCP.

 ORIGIN: On location and at Cinespace Chicago Studios, in Chicago USA.

 DIRECTOR'S BIO: Brad Riddell has written four feature films for Hollywood studios, including Paramount, Fox, and Universal.
 His first film, American Pie: Band Camp, remains one of the highest-grossing live-action DVD releases in history, and is now syndicated on TBS.
 His most recent film, Crooked Arrows, was released nationally in theaters in 2012, and is the first mainstream lacrosse movie ever produced.
 Brad’s other credits include films in the Road Trip and Slap Shot franchises.
-Ten More is his directorial debut.
-Brad holds a MFA in screenwriting from the University of Southern California’s School of Cinematic Arts, where he taught for seven years before accepting a post as an assistant professor at DePaul University in Chicago.
+Ten More was his directorial debut.
+Brad holds a MFA in screenwriting from the University of Southern California’s School of Cinematic Arts, where he taught for seven years before accepting a post at DePaul University in Chicago.

 Screenings to Date:

 - The Big Muddy Film Festival, 2017

 - Kansas City FilmFest, 2017

 - New Haven International Film Festival, 2017

 - Benedictine University Film Festival, Best Pro Short 2017